bipulc/Social-Data-Aggregator/README.md

 UI will be very simple, unless I find a contributor willing to spend time on developing UI.
 It will be written using Python Flask framework.

+## Project wiki
+More documentation such as installation instructions, explanation of parameters in configfile etc will be maintained in the Project [Wiki page](https://github.com/bipulc/Social-Data-Aggregator/wiki).